kristjan97/google-foo-bar/README.md

 * [x] Automate normal user interaction by scrolling page up and down.
 * [x] Allow user to log into Google account before the bot will automate searching.
 * [x] Allow driver to scrape more questions from stackoverflow API
+* [x] Add support for sending text messages when the script is complete

 ## Notes